guyverhl/data-cleaning-normalization/README.md

 ```

 ## Normalization
-Then the program will normalize dataframe to 1st normal form automedically.
+Then the program will normalize dataframe to first normal form by using `-r` to start.
 ```py
 def normalization():
     global df

     for col in list(df.columns):
         df[col] = ['('.join(i.split("\r\n(")) for i in df[col]]
         for row in range(0, len(df)):